Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 Total amounts insured under all current policy limits for which premium has been paid or invoiced, including amounts overdue for payment (arrears) until claims have been paid or rejected, and including uninsured percentages.

-Line 17.
-Liabilities to BIS banks (cons.), short term [Previously known Line 15_Loans from foreign controlled and foreign located banks]
+Line 12_Liabilities to BIS banks (cons.), short term

 The data are derived from the BIS Consolidated Banking Statistics (CBS), which comprise data on gross consolidated claims of banks resident in the CBS reporting are Click here The key organizational criteria is the consolidation principle by which participating banks report contractual and ultimate risk lending by the head office and all its branches and subsidiaries on a worldwide consolidated basis with inter-office accounts being netted out.